 We see a similar notion repeated in different phrasing through the lens of transpersonal psychology, which is more inclusive of anecdotal and phenomenological evidence.
 Here, psychological healing is evidenced by the enhancement of human wellbeing through the experience of elements of the psyche as deriving from relationships with ecological dimensions and nature.

 Again, some transpersonal healing is achieved by temporarily shifting consciousness beyond the limits of identity construction, the influence of which can produce a personal metamorphosis through a rebalancing at physiological, emotional, psychological and spiritual (existential) levels.

 This suggests that a holistic systems science of the nervous system includes a neurophenomenological perspective in which psychological changes produce physiological effects that produce experiences, and vice versa.
-A metaphoric logic of transformation is based on effects that are provoked physiologically and interpreted culturally, which shall be touched upon in more detail later.
+A metaphoric logic of transformation is based on effects that are provoked physiologically and interpreted culturally, which shall be touched upon in more detail below (medical anthropology).